AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-merging-a-lead-contact-person.md

 >[!NOTE]
 >
->**Deep Dive**
->
->Deep dive for more information about [merging people in Marketo](../../../../product-docs/core-marketo-concepts/smart-lists-and-static-lists/managing-people-in-smart-lists/find-and-merge-duplicate-people.md).
+>Deep dive for more information about [merging people in Marketo](/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/managing-people-in-smart-lists/find-and-merge-duplicate-people.md).